 Cloud accounting platform is as secure as internet banking.
-Not only cloud accounting leaves no trace of data in the company’s computers, it also fortifies its data security by protecting access to the cloud with password and encryption.
+Not only does cloud accounting leaves no trace of data on the company’s computers, but it also fortifies its data security by protecting access to the cloud with password and encryption.

 Even if your devices get stolen or damaged, you can rest easy knowing that your data are safe as they are stored elsewhere.

 Also, cloud technology provides backup functionality to prevent data loss.
 Cloud providers usually have backup servers in two or more locations.
-Even in the case of malfunctioning or disrupted server network, you will still be able to access our data from the back-up server.
+Even in the case of a malfunctioning or disrupted server network, you will still be able to access our data from the backup server.

 Data collected by Microsoft in 2012 indicated that non-cloud users spend 32 percent more time than cloud users managing security each week.

 Singapore is not new to cloud technology.
-It has created an industry standard that allows safe adoption on cloud technology.
-Comprehensive regulations and reliable infrastructure to support the technology have made Singapore the second most ‘cloud ready’ country in Asia Pacific according to Asia Cloud Computing Association (ACCA)’s Cloud Readiness Index (CRI) 2016.
+It has created an industry standard that allows the safe adoption of cloud technology.
+Comprehensive regulations and reliable infrastructure to support the technology have made Singapore the second most ‘cloud-ready’ country in the Asia Pacific according to Asia Cloud Computing Association (ACCA)’s Cloud Readiness Index (CRI) 2016.